 Established research has already concluded that Chiari malformation can be acquired (i.e. non-congenital).
 In a procedure known as lumbar shunting, cerebrospinal fluid (CSF) levels are reduced in order to ease intracranial pressure in patients with neurological disorders.
 In some cases, reduced CSF levels can allow the brain to drop in the skull to the point that the cerebellum pushes through the foramen magnum, in effect causing a Chiari malformation.
 This occurs because the flotation level of the brain is dependent on the amount of CSF within the dural covering of the spine and brain.
 There is clinical evidence showing that dural leaks causing reduced CSF levels are in fact associated with whiplash trauma.
 Accordingly, it is quite possible that whiplash trauma could cause a dural leak that results in Chiari I malformation.

 Regardless of whether or not crash trauma triggers pre-existing asymptomatic Chiari I malformation or actually causes it, research indicates that symptoms of Chiari I malformations are substantially more prevalent in whiplash-injured patients.
 The important takeaway from this is that if you suffer head or neck trauma in an accident, especially whiplash, you may develop symptoms resulting from a Chiari I malformation.
 In a whiplash mechanism accident, the head moves violently forward then backwards.
 This is known as an acceleration deceleration mechanism injury.
 During such an episode the cerebellar tonsils can pass through the opening at the bottom of the skull (known as the foramen magnum) and pass into the upper part of the neck.
 In a seminal study published in the Journal of Brain Surgery written by Professor Michael Freeman and Dr. Ezriel Kornel, a correlation between acceleration/deceleration injuries and symptomatic chiari was found after reviewing 1200 cervical MRI films.1 The study illustrates that a pre-existing congenital Chiari often becomes symptomatic following a motor vehicle collision.
 Disruption of the CSF results in symptoms including dizziness and disorientation.

-Injuries resulting from automobile accidents, particularly brain and spine injuries, can be extremely complicated.
+Injuries resulting from automobile accidents, particularly brain and spine injuries can be extremely complicated.
 If you’re dealing with a brain or neck injury after an auto accident it’s important to hire a personal injury firm that has extensive experience representing clients with serious or complicated injuries.